 Our lives have shifted online more and more over the past decade, affecting how we socialize, how we buy and sell goods, how we work, and now most recently, how we access healthcare.
-Telehealth has arrived in a big way, and your options for accessing healthcare online are only growing.
+As telehealth continues to gain popularity, your options for accessing healthcare online are only growing.

 But as your options expand, the question becomes: which online therapy program is best for you?
 Innerbody Research has thoroughly tested the companies and services they provide.
 In this guide we'll share the pros, cons and all details you will need in order to decide which one is best for you.